An 8-year search for Rudy Farias came to a miracle end. But was he really missing?

 An eight-year search for Rudy Farias came to a miracle conclusion.
 But was he actually missing?

 Rudy Farias’ mother announced he was found alive eight years after he was reported missing as a teen.
-This news came as a surprise to neighbours, who are sure he wasn’t missing at all.
+This news came as a surprise to neighbours and police, who are sure he wasn’t missing at all.
 Andrea Blanco reports

+Rudy Farias mother is not facing charges for eight-year lie, police say

 Ms Santana claimed Rudy, now 25, was badly beaten and abused, but expressed relief at the prospect of finally holding her son in her arms after years of uncertainty.

-The department said they planned to interview him on Wednesday amid claims by his mother that Rudy is “nonverbal.”
+The Houston Police Department confirmed that Rudy was never missing in a press conference on Thursday.

 Accounts by Ms Santana tell of Rudy’s tragic past filled with loss, mental health struggles and challenges.
-But as questions mount over his whereabouts for the last eight years, those who participated in the initial search for the then 17-year-old have been left wondering what actually happened to him.
+But as questions mount over his fake disappearance for the last eight years, those who participated in the initial search for the then 17-year-old have been left wondering why.

 Here’s everything we know about the case: